 "Chemo Brain: Navigating Life in the Fog"

-We’ll dive into the long-term effects of chemo brain, with practical advice for tackling work, staying organized, and even laughing a little about what it means to forget your keys—again.
+We’ll dive into the long-term effects of chemo brain, with practical advice for tackling work, staying organized, and even laughing a little about forgetting your words mid sentence.

 "Rediscovering You: Finding Yourself After Treatment"